 Load up on nutrient-dense foods to avoid dairy cravings

-- 2 tablespoons coconut oil or ghee
+- 3 tablespoons unrefined coconut oil

 - 1/2 teaspoon mustard seeds